jkendall327/dotnet-explanations/coredocs/delegates.md

 var myList = new List<int>() {4, 6, 1, 10, 11};
 ```

-Using Lists lets you group several values together into one variable.
+Using a `List<>` lets you group several values together into one variable.
 This lets you do things to all of them at once -- with a `List<int>`, you can `Sum()` the list with a single command.

 An important thing about a `List<int>` is that you can only put `ints` in it.
 If you put in a `double` or a `string`, the C# compiler will tell you that you've made a mistake right away.
-This is type-safety, and stops you from making a lot of silly mistakes.
+This is type-safety, and stops you from making silly mistakes.

 A delegate is like a `List<>` for methods.

 With a delegate, you can group methods into one variable.
 This lets you do things with all of them at once.

-A delegate is type-safe, like a `List<>` is.
+A delegate is type-safe, like a `List<>`.
 When you make a delegate, you have to say what kind of methods it accepts.
 If you then put in another kind of method, the C# compiler will tell you that you've made a mistake right away.

 But how do you decide what 'kind' of methods this list should contain?
 To understand that, we need to understand method signatures.